aginz/ruby/README.md

 To run, type in terminal:
 `ruby kaprekar-proof.rb`

-2. MacBeth analyzer: Ruby challenge done for Upcase challenge.
-Parses through a XML document containing MacBetch and counts the total number of lines for each speaker.
+2. MacBeth analyzer: Ruby exercise done for Upcase challenge.
+Parses through a XML document containing MacBeth play and counts the total number of lines for each speaker.
+To run, type in terminal:
+`macbeth-line-counter.rb`